JellyRollJunior/leet-code-journal/README.md

 * Best Time to Buy and Sell Stock
 * Binary Seach
     * Holy shit I messed up binary search fuck
+* Ransom Note
+    * YOU CAN DO IT THE OVER ENGINEERED DUMB WAY OR THE SIMPLE EASY WAY THE CHOICE IS YOURS MY GUY

 Matrix
 * Flood Fill